partikelir/technocrat/readme.md

 * Blog entries set with beautiful, legible type
 * Portfolio items featuring big, bold full-width images

 Many WordPress themes provide for one or the other but few handle both types of content with elegance, flexibility, and simplicity.

+This theme is suitable for small-scale deployments; it hasn't been optimized for high traffic sites.

-See Pendrell in action on my blog: http://synapticism.com
+You can Pendrell in action on my blog: http://synapticism.com

 ## INSTALLATION & CONFIGURATION